GioBego/poe-filter/README.md

-# Bego's Path of Exile loot filter
+# HOBO loot filter for Path of Exile
-- PoE loot filter for everyone - uber strict filter
+- PoE loot filter for everyone - strictness versions
-- efficient looting - don't waste your time looting every rare thing etc
+- efficient looting - don't waste your time looting everything
 - tried to not overcomplicate colors ... fast step from 'learning filter' to 'using filter'